FinhasYohannesGustavo/Anababi/README.md

 - The actual files of the digital references are not included.
 It was surprisingly difficult to store PDF files on a database and display them on the app.
 We intend to resolve it soon enough.
 - The form window is not resizable.
 Certain UI components would ruin the user experience if the window was resizable.
 We intend to resolve it soon enough.
-- Adding and removing references from the database through the UI is not yet functional.

 ## Collaborators